magento/devdocs/guides/v1.0/config-guide/cli/config-cli-subcommands-depen.md

 	" -- magento/module-import-export","","1","0"

 ### Sample circular dependencies report
-Following is a portion of the output for a sample report:
+Following is a portion of the output for a sample circular dependencies report:

 	"Circular dependencies:","Total number of chains"
 	"","848"